Jose Altuve Player Props: Astros vs. Orioles

 Jose Altuve At The Plate

-- Altuve is batting .281 with nine doubles, a triple, eight home runs and 25 walks.
+- Altuve is hitting .280 with nine doubles, a triple, eight home runs and 26 walks.

-- Altuve will look to extend his nine-game hitting streak.
-He's batting .286 with one homer during his last outings.
+- Altuve is batting .286 with one homer during his last outings and is riding a 10-game hitting streak.

-- Altuve has an RBI in 13 of 42 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- Altuve has driven home a run in 13 games this year (30.2%), including more than one RBI in 11.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.